Social-Demokraten (Chicago newspaper): Circulation and finances

 The paper was launched with insufficient financial backing and little prospect for expanding its readership and cash flow.
 Finances remained tight throughout Social-Demokraten's existence and the paper experienced a fairly rapid turnover of its editors due to a recurring inability of the publishers to pay even the low wages agreed upon.
 Consequently, the paper was forced to rely upon the direct financial contributions of its readers to survive and a steady stream of fundraising campaigns were conducted in an effort to maintain this support.

 The paid circulation of Social-Demokraten was approximately 2,000 at the time of its launch.
 The press run of the paper seems to have peaked in 1920, when a circulation of 5,000 copies per issue was claimed.

 In the spring of 1915 the Scandinavian Federation attempted to economize in the production of its two money-losing publications through the establishment of a new in-house printing firm called the Scandinavian Workers' Publishing Society.
 Capital was raised for the new venture by the selling of stock at $5 per share.
 Although nominally independent, actual editorial control remained firmly in the hands of the Scandinavian Federation following the 1915 restructuring.

 Content

 The final iteration of Social-Demokraten as an organ of the Scandinavian Federation was as an English-language tabloid called The New Age.

 Social-Demokraten included ongoing news coverage and editorial comment about events transpiring in Denmark, Norway, Sweden, and the United States.
-The publication varied in sized from 4 to 8 pages per issue, moving from a broadsheet to a tabloid format during its final phase.
+The publication varied in size from 4 to 8 pages per issue, moving from a broadsheet to a tabloid format during its final phase.
 The publication also published feature stories, republished works of socialist theory, and printed short stories and short novels in serial form.